Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Decal-Projector.md

 |![](Images/DecalProjector4.png)|**Crop**|Crops the decal with the projector box.
 This changes the size of the projector box but not the UVs of the Material.
 This crops the decal.
 The Pivot remains still.|
 |![](Images/DecalProjector5.png)|**Pivot / UV**|Move the pivot without moving the projection box.
 This alter the transform position.<br />Also, set the UV used on the projected texture.|

+The color of the gizmos can be set up in the Preference window inside Color panel.

 ## Using the Inspector

 Using the Inspector allows you to change all of the Decal Projector properties, and lets you use numerical values for **Size**, **Tiling**, and **Offset**, which allows for greater precision than the click-and-drag gizmo method.